okTurtles/group-income/docs/src/Calls-From-Contracts.md

 This code is actually safer to modify because it's raw functions, not selectors that get dynamically propagated out of the contract sandbox.
 Contracts will only ever call the version of these functions that they had access to at the time.

-For example, if you simply want to display some text to the user in a notification, you might call the `displayWithCurrency` function inside of `currencies.js`.
+For example, if you simply want to display some text to the user in a notification, you might call the `displayWithCurrency` function inside of `currencies.ts`.
 If a contract is calling this function, it might be doing it to format a message that's passed to the frontend to display to the user.
 It can therefore be safe to modify `displayWithCurrency` to slightly change how currencies are displayed, and if you do that here's what might happen:

 - The user might see an old-style formatted currency message when syncing old messages.
 For example, they might see a notification that says `$1000`
 - Other parts of the app might display a new-style formatted message.
 Using our example, they might see `$1,000` instead of `$1000`.